Published: 18 June 2020

 Extending the trial into the community

-In addition to the participant recruitment efforts, a second part of the trial was being planned.
+In addition to the participant recruitment efforts, a second part of the trial was being planned using a decentralised delivery model investigating the use of SNG001 in patients in the home setting.
 Richard Marsden explains:

 “Getting SNG001 into at-risk patients early in the course of the infection was always one of our objectives.
 This part of the trial is now underway and it has taken a very novel trial design to accomplish this.
 We worked in collaboration with Wessex LCRN and the Clinical Trials Unit at the University of Southampton to plan and set-up this very novel, virtual, home-dosing extension as part of the same SG016 trial of SNG001.